Community Reuse Initiatives

 Reuse Centres are generally either community-based not-for-profit organsiations or 'tip shops'.
 They are great places too look for just about anything, including materials used in arts, crafts, home renovations and education.
 Some reuse centres also run educational workshops.

 To find a reuse centre in your area, go to the homepage of RecyclingNearYou, type your council name into the search box and press 'Search'.
 You'll be taken to your council's page.
 At the bottom left-hand corner, under the 'Pass It On' section, you'll see if a link to 'Reuse Centres' if there is a listing in your local government area.
 If there are no listings in your area, check out the below organisations which may still be at a convenient distance to you.

 - REmida Creative Reuse Centre (West Perth)

 - The Bower Reuse and Repair Centre Co-operative (Marrickville, Sydney) collects and repairs donated household goods then resells them.
-It also offers a Reuse Referral Service - if the Bower is unable to take your goods, they will search their database of other enterprises in Sydney that deal in secondhand goods.

 Having a system to reuse stationery within your workplace or organisation is often very easy to achieve, yet very effective in reducing unnecessary consumption.
 It can be as simple as designating a particular cupboard as the stationery cupboard, and asking staff to move any excess stationery away from their desks and into the stationery cupboard for other people to find and use.
 Keeping your stationery cupboard neat also helps because you won't lose track of any items.